This post contains affiliate links. Please see our disclosure policy.

 Pumpkin Pasties with maple glaze on a wire rack on a light surface.

-More Pumpkin Recipes to love during Pumpkin Season:
+More Pumpkin Recipes to love:

 Did you make this recipe?
-Snap a photo and leave a comment!
+Leave a comment & star rating!

 Pumpkin pasties glazed on a wire rack with mini pumpkins around.